One World Trade Center: Security features

 Along with the protection provided by the reinforced concrete base, a number of other safety features were included in the building's design, so that it would be prepared for a major accident or terrorist attack.
 Like 7 World Trade Center, the building has 3 ft thick reinforced concrete walls in all stairwells, elevator shafts, risers, and sprinkler systems.
 There are also extra-wide, pressurized stairwells, along with a dedicated set of stairwells exclusively for the use of firefighters, and biological and chemical filters throughout the ventilation system.
 In comparison, the original Twin Towers used a purely steel central core to house utility functions, protected only by lightweight drywall panels.

-The building is no longer 25 ft away from West Street, as the Twin Towers were; at its closest point, West Street is 65 ft away.
-The Port Authority has stated: "Its structure is designed around a strong, redundant steel moment frame consisting of beams and columns connected by a combination of welding and bolting.
+The building is located farther away from West Street than the Twin Towers were; at its closest point, West Street is 65 ft away from One World Trade Center, while the Twin Towers were only 25 ft away.
+The PANYNJ has stated: "Its structure is designed around a strong, redundant steel moment frame consisting of beams and columns connected by a combination of welding and bolting.
 Paired with a concrete-core shear wall, the moment frame lends substantial rigidity and redundancy to the overall building structure while providing column-free interior spans for maximum flexibility."

 In addition to safety design, new security measures were implemented.
-All vehicles will be screened for radioactive materials and other potentially dangerous objects before they enter the site through the underground road.
-Four hundred closed-circuit surveillance cameras will be placed in and around the site, with live camera feeds being continuously monitored by the NYPD.
-A computer system will use video-analytic computer software, designed to detect potential threats, such as unattended bags, and retrieve images based on descriptions of terrorists or other criminal suspects.
-New York City and Port Authority police will patrol the site.
+All vehicles are screened for radioactive materials and other potentially dangerous objects before they enter the site through the underground road.
+Four hundred closed-circuit surveillance cameras are placed in and around the site, with live camera feeds being continuously monitored by the NYPD.
+A computer system uses video-analytic computer software, designed to detect potential threats, such as unattended bags, and retrieve images based on descriptions of terrorists or other criminal suspects.
+New York City and PANYNJ police patrol the site.

 Before the World Trade Center site was fully completed, the plaza was not completely opened to the public, as the original World Trade Center plaza was.
 The initial stage of the opening process began on Thursday, May 15, 2014, when the "Interim Operating Period" of the National September 11 Memorial ended.
 During this period, all visitors were required to undergo airport style security screening as part of the "Interim Operating Period", which was expected to end on December 31, 2013.
 Screening did not fully end until the official dedication and opening of the museum on May 21, 2014, after which visitors were allowed to use the plaza without needing passes.